okteto/deploy-preview/README.md

 **Required**  The name of the Okteto preview environment to create.

-> Remember that the preview environment name must have your github ID as a suffix.

 ### `timeout`

 The length of time to wait for completion.
 Values should contain a corresponding time unit e.g. 1s, 2m, 3h.
 If not specified it will use `5m`.

 ### `scope`

-The scope of the Okteto preview environment to create.
+The scope of the Okteto preview environment to create (defaults to `personal`).

-> Available scopes are `personal` and `global` (defaults to `personal`).
-To create a preview environment with [global scope](https://okteto.com/docs/cloud/preview-environments/preview-environments-github/#preview-environments-for-okteto-enterprise-users) it is necessary to have administrator permissions.
-Global preview environments are accessible by all cluster members.

 ### `variables`